-Minor: The alternative would affect an individual(s) of a special status species or its critical habitat, but the change would be small.
-The impact would be site-specific and short-term.
-Mitigation measures, if needed to offset adverse impacts, would be simple and successful.
+Minor: The alternative will affect an individual(s) of a special status species or its critical habitat, but the change will be small.
+The impact will be site-specific and short-term.
+Mitigation measures, if needed to offset adverse impacts, will be simple and successful.

-Moderate: An individual or population of a special status species or its critical habitat would be noticeably affected.
+Moderate: An individual or population of a special status species or its critical habitat will be noticeably affected.
 The effect could have some long-term consequence to the individual, population, or habitat.
 The impact could be site-specific or local in context.
-Mitigation measures would probably be necessary to offset adverse effects and would likely be successful.
+Mitigation measures will probably be necessary to offset adverse effects and will likely be successful.

-Major: An individual or population of a special status species or its critical habitat would be noticeably affected with a long-term, vital consequence to the individual, population, or habitat.
-The impact would be local or regional in context.
-Extensive mitigation measures would be needed to offset adverse effects, and their success would not be guaranteed.
+Major: An individual or population of a special status species or its critical habitat will be noticeably affected with a long-term, vital consequence to the individual, population, or habitat.
+The impact will be local or regional in context.
+Extensive mitigation measures will be needed to offset adverse effects, and their success will not be guaranteed.